eD0o/ai-agent-prototype-to-production/README.md

 # 2 - Evals

-> If you're running on Windows, you need to install dotenv-cli: `npm install -D dotenv-cli`, then, to run the project: `npx dotenv -e .env -- tsx evals/experiments/reddit.eval.ts`
+> If you're running on Windows, you need to install dotenv-cli: `npm install -D dotenv-cli`, then, if `npx tsx evals/experiments/reddit.eval.ts` still doesn't work, try to run the project using: `npx dotenv -e .env -- tsx evals/experiments/reddit.eval.ts`

 ## 2.1 - Improving LLMs with Evals